cerner/terra-toolkit/docs/Wdio_Utility.md

          - misMatchTolerance: number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.
 Defaults to the global visualRegression.compare.misMatchTolerance.
          - viewportChangePause: the number of milliseconds to wait after a viewport change.
 Defaults to the global visualRegression.viewportChangePause.
     - See [matchScreenshot-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/matchScreenshot-spec.js) for example usage.
+- `Terra.should.validateElement()` mocha-chai convenience method that takes a screenshot and verifies the images are within the specified mis-match tolerance and performs accessibility validation.
+Note: this method provides its own mocha it test case.
+Also, since viewports isn't accepted in this method, you need to [test in multiple viewports](#testing-multiple-viewports) This method accepts these arguments (in this order):
+    - String (optional): the test case name.
+Default name is 'default'
+    - Object (optional): the test options.
+Options include selector, misMatchTolerance and axeRules:
+         - selector: the element selector to take a screenshot of.
+Defaults to the global terra.selector.
+         - misMatchTolerance: number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.
+Defaults to the global visualRegression.compare.misMatchTolerance.
+         - axeRules: the axe rules to use as overrides if necessary.
+    - See [validateElement-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/validateElement-spec.js) for example usage.
 - `Terra.should.themeEachCustomProperty()` mocha-chai convenience method that runs a visual comparison test for each custom property given.
 Note: this method provides its own mocha it test case.
 The methods accepts these arguments (in this order):
     - String (optional): the element selector to take a screenshot of.
 Defaults to the global terra.selector.
     - Object: list of themeable-variable key-value pairs such that the key is the themeable-variable name and the value is the css value to check in the screenshot.